Skip to Content

 Hello Friends,

 President Trump’s reckless policies are crashing our economy in real time.
-He promised to lower costs, instead, he's unleashing chaos and cruelty while his rubber-stamp Republicans in Congress are pushing a draconian budget that slashes Medicaid and food assistance—programs millions rely on to get by.
+He promised to lower costs, instead, he's unleashing chaos and cruelty.
+His rubber-stamp Republicans in Congress pushed a draconian budget that slashes Medicaid and food assistance, and now they’re set on allowing vital Affordable Care Act assistance to expire--sending us into a government shutdown and bringing on skyrocketing health care premiums for millions of Americans.

 Trump and his allies are handing massive tax breaks to billionaire donors like Elon Musk and protecting corporations that already pay next to nothing.
 Meanwhile, working Americans are left to struggle with higher bills and fewer resources.